pmlodawski/luna-studio/docs/lang-spec/spec.rst

 line comments
     start with the character ``#`` and stop at the end of the line.
 A line comment acts like a newline.

-general comment
+multi-line comment
-    start with the general comment begin character sequence ``#[`` and continue through the general comment end character sequence ``#]``.
-A general comment containing one or more newlines acts like a newline, otherwise it acts like a space.
+    start with the multi-line comment begin character sequence ``#[`` and continue through the multi-line comment end character sequence ``#]``.
+A multi-line comment containing one or more newlines acts like a newline, otherwise it acts like a space.
 They can be nested.

+.. warning:: REWRITEs

 Note that both of them start with the same character: ``#``.
 If ``#[`` cannot be matched with appropriate ``#]``, it is considered a *line comment*.